 - Wyoming - Illegal under interpretation of roadblock statute

 If you or a loved one are arrested for impaired driving, you may need an experienced DUI DWI lawyer.
-A skilled attorney who specializes in defending drunk driving charges will evaluate all the evidence, including the procedure and results of any field sobriety and chemical tests, to ensure that your legal rights are protected.
+A skilled attorney who specializes in defending drunk driving charges will evaluate all the evidence, including the legality of a DUI checkpoint, to ensure that your legal rights are protected.
 To learn more, it's in your best interests to contact an attorney in your jurisdiction for a free evaluation of your DUI case.